Night Shades: Background

 Once the band settled into their permanent digs, Saporta started delving into the issues he started dissecting in South America—and found a way to address them from a unique perspective.
 "When I was writing in September, the problem was [that] it was either uninspired or it was really depressing," he explains.
 "It was about the fact that I lost the love of my life.
 As much as I need to deal with that, I don't think the whole world needs to deal with that.
 It's very self-serving just for me to make a record for that.
 If I would have just written that without taking my spiritual detox in the jungle, we would have had a record that would've just been that."

 Speaking of Night Shades, Saporta commented, "This record might be the most commercial record, but also our most honest."
 Fueled by Ramen president John Janick was quoted as saying, "[Cobra Starship] delivered an album that has the Cobra sound but delivers those radio records" and thought that "there are multiple singles on [the] album."

 During an interview with Alicia Fiorletta from The Aquarium, Alex Suarez commented about the album:

 "I think we've massaged our writing process a whole lot more.
 Basically, we started writing this album a long time ago.
 Ryland and myself would get together to make some songs, then we'd pass it off to Gabe and then he would work on some lyrical concepts and then we would demo it.
 So we get a huge barrel of songs put together and then he picks the best ones to write off of until it just dwindles down.
 This time around, we got our own studio space, basically.
 Ryland and I would go in and produce the final tracks during the day and Gabe would go in at night and track vocals, so we'd sort of tag-team them.
 Then we also would use our own little home studio set up and do a lot of the production stuff there."

 Music and production

-Saporta and the band worked with multiple producers; he confirmed Kara DioGuardi (who co-produced the band's 2009 hit "Good Girls Go Bad") and OneRepublic's Ryan Tedder have been collaborators.
-As for current inspirations, Saporta cites the "attitude toward making music" displayed by the kaleidoscopic electronic duo Major Lazer.

-The 11-song set ranges from club anthems like "#1Nite" to the reggae-tinted "Fool Like Me" and slow jam "Anything for Love".